 Darryl Cunningham went to Leeds College of Art and is a prolific cartoonist, sculptor and photographer.

 He has also worked as a health care assistant on an acute psychiatric ward which informed and inspired the thoughts and experiences which went into Psychiatric Tales.
 He lives in Yorkshire.
 His book, Science Tales, published by Myriad Editions, was shortlisted for Best Book, British Comics Awards 2012.
-His latest graphic novel, Supercrash: How to Hijack the Global Economy, will be published by Myriad in October 2014.
+His latest graphic novel, Supercrash: How to Hijack the Global Economy, was published by Myriad in October 2014.
+He is one of 30 world-renowned artists invited to contribute their own unique piece to The Art of Saving a Life, an online resource launched on 7 January 2015 to encourage vaccination, sponsored by the Bill & Melinda Gates Foundation.

 Visit Darryl Cunningham's website